5KevinH/reports/README.md

 # reports

-Trend following trading system based on Systematic Trading book by @robcarver17
+Trading system based on the framework described in "Systematic Trading" by @robcarver17

+Rob Carver's book, my Python code.

-Auto generated reports from systematic trading.
+This repository contains automatically generated reports from the trading system.